monomial/ordermanagementsystempython/scripts/README.md

 The database schema includes the following tables:

-- `customers`: Stores customer information
+- `customer`: Stores customer information
-- `products`: Stores product information
+- `product`: Stores product information
 - `inventory`: Tracks inventory levels for each product
-- `orders`: Stores order information
+- `order`: Stores order information
-- `order_products`: Association table for the many-to-many relationship between orders and products
+- `order_product`: Association table for the many-to-many relationship between orders and products

 For more details on the schema, refer to the models defined in `../app/models/models.py`.